The Mid IB Summer Review Courses August 2022

 Session 2: Wednesday 24- Friday 26 August (Boarders arriving evening of Tuesday 23 Aug; all depart on Friday 26 Aug)

 If you have any queries, please contact the course coordinator Mr Paul Thompson.

 The Residential Option

-Those attending either or both courses will be asked to arrive at their allocated residence any time between 16.00 and 21.00 on the day before the course starts and will stay a total of three nights for each course.
+Those attending either or both courses will be asked to arrive at their allocated residence any time between 16.00 and 21.00 on the evening before the course starts and will stay a total of three nights for each course.
 Students will be accommodated in one of the school’s boarding houses.
 All residents will be accommodated in single or twin bed-sitting rooms where there will be facilities to study in the evening.
-A member of the school’s academic boarding staff will be on duty during the course and be responsible for residents on each teaching/learning day.
+A member of the school’s academic boarding staff will be on duty during the course and be responsible for residents.
 Breakfast, morning and afternoon refreshments, lunch and an evening meal will be provided in the school’s central dining room.

 Please note that it may be necessary for students to share accommodation although, if a single is requested, these will be offered on a ‘first come, first served’ basis.

 Those who live, or can find accommodation, close enough to the school to enable them to attend a course on a non-residential basis may prefer to do so.
 They will also be given morning and afternoon refreshments, and lunch.

 Whether as a residential or day student, those attending a review course will have access to the school’s outstanding facilities, including the library to assist with the revision, and the Sports Centre.
 For fresh air and exercise there is the wide expanse of school playing fields adjoining the main school campus.

 3 days non-residential (Sevenoaks and Non-Sevenoaks pupils) £570 (£545 if booked and paid before 1 May 2022)

 6 days non-residential (Sevenoaks and Non-Sevenoaks pupils) £1075 (£1025 if booked and paid before 1 May 2022)